 In practice, that means focusing more on the end-to-end customer journey, which includes adding more digital and ecommerce capabilities to the agency's offering.
-For Baffin, that entailed executing a full brand strategy, digital campaign and The Elemental team, making human connections in a virtual world.

-media buy for the Canada Goose-owned footwear brand, and for Hershel, a new client Elemental won during the pandemic, the agency worked on a back-end digital strategy.
+For Baffin, that entailed executing a full brand strategy, digital campaign and media buy for the Canada Goose-owned footwear brand, and for Hershel, a new client Elemental won during the pandemic, the agency worked on a back-end digital strategy.